 Once you have reset your FRITZ!Box to factory settings, you will have to restart this wizard from the beginning.

-- You will be presented with a welcome screen.
-Click Cancel.
+- The router will display a welcome screen.
+Click Next.

-- Enter your Internode username into the User name field, for example: firstname.lastname@example.org.
+- Enter your Internode username into the User name field, that is, [email protected].

 NOTE: If your username does not include @internode.on.net you will be unable to connect.